MIFF Awards

-The MIFF Awards recognise filmmaking excellence across a suite of six award categories.
-Returning in 2024 are the festival’s prestigious Bright Horizons Award, presented by VicScreen; the Blackmagic Design Australian Innovation Award; The Uncle Jack Charles Award in collaboration with Kearney Group; and the Intrepid Audience Award.
-Elsewhere, the 63rd MIFF Shorts Awards, presented by Campari, celebrate the best in short-form filmmaking, while the MIFF Schools Youth Jury Award, presented by Collarts, names the best title from the MIFF Schools program.
+The MIFF Awards recognise filmmaking excellence across a suite of award categories.
+These include the festival’s prestigious Bright Horizons Award, supported by VicScreen; the Blackmagic Design Best Australian Director Award; The Uncle Jack Charles Award in collaboration with Kearney Group; and the Intrepid Audience Award; the MIFF Shorts Awards; and the MIFF Schools Youth Jury Award, presented by Collarts.

 Bright Horizons Award